Steve Gregg: After competitive swimming

 Gregg graduated NC State with a degree in Zoology, and later received a Master's in Exercise Science from the University of Arizona, and a PhD in Exercise and Biochemistry from UC Berkeley.
 After retiring from competitive swimming and completing his education, he marketed Gatorade for the Quaker Oats Company in Brussels, Belgium for around six years.
 He then moved to Chicago, remaining in the marketing and advertising business and was active in an attempt to bring the 2016 Olympics to Chicago.
 He retired from marketing and advertising not long after 2013.
 Gregg was active as a Masters swimmer, competing primarily in free and fly events and swam with Masters through at least 2013 in Chicago.
 Gregg was also active as a charter member in the USA Swimming Foundation, and in their Foundation’s Champions Club.
-He also served on the International Swimmng Hall of Fame board of directors and provided early guidance to the Swim Across America organization.
+He also served on the International Swimming Hall of Fame board of directors and provided early guidance to the Swim Across America organization.

 Gregg died on September 11, 2024, at the age of 68.